Skip to main content

 When building AI applications, memory management often requires manual integration.
 MCP eliminates this complexity by:

-• Universal compatibility: Works with any MCP-compatible client (Claude Desktop, Cursor, custom agents)
+• Universal compatibility: Works with any MCP-compatible client (Claude, Claude Code, Cursor, Windsurf, VS Code, OpenCode)

 • Agent autonomy: AI agents decide when to save, search, or update memories

-• Zero infrastructure: No servers to maintain - Mem0 handles everything
+• Zero infrastructure: No servers to maintain - Mem0’s cloud MCP handles everything

 • Standardized protocol: One integration works across all your AI tools